wenhuiyao/CoroutinesAdapter/README.md

 ##### NOTE:
 1. Kotlin coroutines is still an experimental feature
-2. All example is written in Java 8, but can be use back to Java 6
+2. All examples are written in Java 8, but can be use in to Java 6, 7
 3. The library doesn't cover all the use cases of coroutines